The Bank Raiders: Critical reception

 Monthly Film Bulletin said "This routine second feature falls well below the standard of the usual efficient supporting film.
 The three principals give capable performances, but the players of the smaller parts are considerably less convincing.
 The total result is decidedly humdrum."

+Picture Show wrote: "Direction, photography and acting are hardly up to standard."

 Radio Times called it "A dismal B-movie ...
 Designed as something to have on the screen while the queue was being let in to the cinema, it's cheap and cheerless wallpaper, though connoisseurs of early TV sitcoms might relish the sight of heavyweight Arthur Mullard, who usually turned in performances as the village idiot."

-Allmovie wrote, "Bank Raiders delivers value for money in its brief 60-minute time span."

 In Directors in British and Irish Cinema, Robert Murphy called the film "a singularly unconvincing depiction of life in the English underworld."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "poor", writing: "Rock-bottom 'B' film, very badly acted with the exception of the three stars."